-The Consolidated Advice Note has been wrongly interpreted and has driven a cautious approach to building safety that goes beyond what we consider necessary.
-The Consolidated Advice Note is therefore being withdrawn to ensure that it is not used to justify disproportionate assessments.
+The Consolidated Advice Note has in some circumstances been wrongly interpreted and has been used to justify instances of an excessively risk-averse approach to building safety.
+The Consolidated Advice Note has therefore been withdrawn to ensure that it is not used to justify disproportionate assessments.

-Additional guidance with regards to other aspects of the CAN including fire doors and smoke control systems will be published later this year by the Home Office.
+Additional guidance with regards to other aspects of the CAN including fire doors and smoke control systems will be published in 2024 by the Home Office.
 Where a detailed assessment of external walls of existing multi-storey, multi-occupied residential building is deemed necessary it should now be carried out in accordance with the more comprehensive and holistic guidance included in Publicly Available Specification (PAS) 9980.

 What is PAS 9980?